ibexa/documentation-developer/docs/customer_management/cp_applications.md

 If they are accepted, the business partner receives an invitation link to the Customer Portal, where they can set up their team and manage their account.

-For more information on company self-registration, see [user guide documentation](https://doc.ibexa.co/projects/userguide/en/latest/shop_administration/company_self_registration/).
+For more information on company self-registration, see [user documentation](https://doc.ibexa.co/projects/userguide/en/latest/shop_administration/company_self_registration/).
 If provided options are too limited, you can customize an approval process by yourself.

 ## Roles and policies